 "I see the collections of shapes and layers of paint as a form of mapping as I too attempt to secure my place in the human geography." - Joseph Ostraff

-Joseph Ostraff’s paintings evoke the varied shapes and motifs of human cultures and geography.
+Joseph Ostraff's paintings evoke the varied shapes and motifs of human activity and geography.
 Using subtle color gradations and rich patterning, Ostraff creates works with startling compositional depth.
+While choices found in these paintings suggest a personal sense of value, more generally these decisions reflect the processes people use to make sense of the commonplace.
+His work is a visual documentation of the things that convert spaces into places.